-Plastic-free online shopping
+Plastic free online shopping

-It almost goes without saying that we do without plastic bags and the like when shopping.
+It almost goes without saying that we do without plastic bags and the like when we go shopping.
 Disposable plastic tableware, plastic cotton swabs and plastic drinking straws are now banned and are no longer produced.
 The topic of sustainability is now becoming more and more important.
 But what does it actually look like in the online shops?
 Let’s get straight to the point: you can also shop online with a clear conscience, because there are shops that not only do “greenwashing”, but also really care about the topic of sustainability.

 How do I recognize green online shops?